Loose Leaf Tea in a white bowl

 2. Using a Sieve/Sifter

 The next method requires a sieve or a sifter, a common kitchen tool that is often used to separate dry ingredients; however, it also works well when you do not have an infuser!
 You may start by brewing your tea in a separate glass.
-It's recommended that you use a glass or container with a spout or lip so you can have more control when pouring the brew.
+Use a glass or container with a spout or lip for better control when pouring the brew.
 Carefully pour the brewed tea through the sieve once the tea has fully steeped.
 The sieve will filter and catch all of the loose leaf tea.
 If the mug or container you are using to drink your tea out of is big enough, you may also put the sieve along the rim and steep the tea directly in your cup of choice.

 mason jar